 Roy will be deeply missed by many, including his second wife, Sheron and step-children and grandchildren Sarelda and David Haynes and their children Gerrit and Sidney; Glen and Darlene Cox and their children William and Glen; Correne and Johnny Allen and their children Joshua, Caleb and Megan; Roy’s stepdaughter Cindy Cox Moore predeceased him.
 Her children Alex and Rachel Moore, and their father, Lee and wife Rhonda also survive him.
 There are nine great-grandchildren from the above families.

 Roy lived a good, long life.
 He was hard working, honest, and glad to be called a man of God.
 Now he is at rest in his heavenly home.

 Roy’s wishes were to be cremated and buried next to his wife Bonnie in the Buffalo Gap Cemetery.
-There will be a family graveside service, and a memorial service is tentatively set for July 17, 2021.
+A memorial service will be held at 10:00 AM Saturday July 17, 2021 at Buffalo Gap Cemetery.

 In lieu of flowers, Roy’s request is that remembrances be made to College View Baptist Church Missions Program or the charity of your choice.

 To send flowers to the family or plant a tree in memory of Roy Earl White, please visit our floral store.